How to Refinance a Mobile Home | Rates & Loans 2024

 1. Find out what kind of mobile home you have

-Today, mobile homes are more often called “manufactured homes” or “modular homes.”
+Today’s “mobile homes” are often called “manufactured homes” or “modular homes.”
 In fact, the terms are often used interchangeably in the industry.
 But there are some key differences, and they can affect financing and refinancing options for your mobile home.

 Check your eligibility for a mobile home refinance.
 Start here

-• A mobile home is a residence that has or used to have axles and wheels.
+• Mobile home: A mobile home is a residence that has or used to have axles and wheels.
 It’s titled as a motor vehicle.
-“True” mobile homes were built prior to June 15, 1976
+“True” mobile homes were built prior to June 15, 1976.

-• A manufactured home is constructed entirely in a factory.
+• Manufactured home: A manufactured home is constructed entirely in a factory.
 It’s brought to the home site in one or more pieces.
-These come in both single-wide and double-wide varieties
+These come in both single-wide and double-wide varieties.

-• A modular home is mostly constructed in a factory, but it’s brought to the home site in multiple pieces to finish construction.
+• Modular home: A modular home is mostly constructed in a factory, but it’s brought to the home site in multiple pieces to finish construction.
 Once built, you can’t move a modular home.
-These also come in both single-wide and double-wide homes
+These also come in both single-wide and double-wide homes.

 2. Determine if your home is real property